 Many people think that if they can write, they will also be able to do that on their website.
 However, text writing is quite different from web writing, which has its own laws.
 On your professional website you should assume that your online visitor scans content instead of reading it.
-It is therefore extremely important to optimise your content for the online user.
+It is therefore extremely important to optimize your content for the online user.
 We must also take into account the speed of the online experience.
 People do not like scrolling, especially not long pieces of text.
 Another important factor is that the contents of your web text determines how high you score in Google and whether visitors do what you prefer them to do on your site.

 Do you want to know what is important for good content, score high in Google and how to apply this to your professional website?
 This article will help you on your way writing quality website content!

-Online reading behaviour
+Online reading behavior

-Eyetracking and heatmap surveys show us how the online visitor scans your page.
+Eye tracking and heat map surveys show us how the online visitor scans your page.
 Most of the attention is for the upper part.
 On a (random) online page, your target group scans according to the familiar F-pattern (stands for Fast).
 Online users spend 80% of their time on a page looking for information above the fold.
 This is the visible part if you open a page and do not scroll yet.
 There is therefore less attention for the bottom of the page.

 We also know that users have more attention for content on the left, compared to the right.
 Your user is also more likely to scroll through when the first content he sees attracts attention or satisfies needs.